![]() | |

 Extracranial Carotid Involvement—62 percent of patients

-Vertebral Artery Assessment—19 percent of patients
+Vertebral Artery Involvement—19 percent of patients

 Carotid Dissection—14 percent of patients